ResearchComputing/CUmulus_tutorials/tutorial1/README.md

 ###  Part 1: Logging in to CUmulus via Horizon
 ---

 _Horizon is the CUmulus web portal, hosted at https://cumulus.rc.colorado.edu.
-Let’s take a brief tour of Horizon_
+Let’s take a brief tour of Horizon_.

 #### _Log in with your institution’s credentials:_